 Don’t tense up.
 Yes, we know.
 This may be easier said than done.
 You may find yourself tensing up during contractions.
 Clenching your fists or curling up may make your contractions feel more intense.
 Try to breathe and relax as much as possible during contractions.

 Don’t panic.
 A lot of moms do really well during the first part of labor and start to panic once contractions start to get stronger and more painful.
 You may start to feel like your labor is never going to end or that you are not making progress fast enough.
-Try to focus on making it through one contraction at a time and not to get into panic mode.
+Try to focus on making it through one contraction at a time and don't move into panic mode.
 Panicking or getting hysterical will make your contractions seem more painful and feel as though they are lasting longer.
 If you find yourself getting into panic mode, regroup and try to breathe and relax through a few contractions.
 Once you can get back into a calm state of mind, your contractions may be more manageable.